 Operating revenues include activities that have the characteristics of exchange transactions including tolls, E-ZPass fees, rental fees received from concessionaires, and miscellaneous operating revenues.
-Nonoperating revenue includes activities that have the characteristics of nonexchange transactions, such as the Build America Bonds subsidy.
+Non-operating revenue includes activities that have the characteristics of nonexchange transactions, such as the Build America Bonds subsidy and investment income.